kennethchinedu/bootcamp_DE_project_2024/README.md

 ## Key Components

-- **AWS Setup**: The project utilizes AWS services via Airflow.
+- **AWS Setup**: The project utilizes AWS services s3 via Airflow.
 Make sure to set up AWS connections for seamless integration.
 - **Terraform Infrastructure**: Infrastructure provisioning and teardown are managed using Terraform.
 - **dbt (Data Build Tool)**: dbt is used for data transformation tasks, with a separate DAG dedicated to running dbt jobs.
-- **TriggerDagRunOperator**: Airflow's `TriggerDagRunOperator` is used to initiate dbt DAG for data transformation after the API DAG completes.
+- **TriggerDagRunOperator**: Airflow's `TriggerDagRunOperator` is used to initiate dbt DAG for data transformation after the etl DAG completes.
 - **Snowflake Integration**: Snowflake is utilized for data storage and analysis.
 Ensure Snowflake connection is set up properly.
 - **AWS Access and Secret Keys**: AWS access and secret keys are required and should be configured in a `.env` file.
 - **Astro**: Astro is used for managing Airflow configurations.